Canon 1D Mark II vs Sony A850

 |Nikon D750||Full Frame||24.2||6016||4016||1080/60p||24.8||14.5||2956||93|

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D Mark II and the A850 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the 1D Mark II offers a wider field of view (100%) than the one in the A850 (98%), so that a larger proportion of the captured image is visible in the finder.
 On the other hand, the viewfinder of the A850 has a higher magnification (0.74x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1D Mark II, the Sony A850, and comparable cameras.

 One feature that differentiates the A850 and the 1D Mark II is in-body image stabilization (IBIS).
-The A850 reduces the risk of handshake-induced blur with all attached lenses, while the 1D Mark II has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A850 reduces the risk of handshake-induced blur with all attached lenses, while the 1D Mark II offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The 1D Mark II writes its imaging data to Compact Flash or SD cards, while the A850 uses Compact Flash or Memory Stick PRO Duo cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.